Guide To the Delightfully Eccentric Salvador Dalì Theatre-Museum in Figueres Spain

 Updated: Feb 20

 “I will be a genius, and the world will admire me." -- Salvador Dali, age 16

-The Dalì Theater and Museum, or Teatro-Museo Dalí, in Figueres Spain is one of Spain's best small museums.
+Here's my guide to the Dalì Theater and Museum, or Teatro-Museo Dalí, in Figueres Spain.
+It's one of Spain's best small museums.
 It's eccentric.
 But then so is its namesake, the famed Surrealist artist Salvador Dalì.

 When one thinks of Salvador Dalì, his extravagant persona and iconic waxed mustache immediately leap to mind.
 Dalì was a self-proclaimed dandy, a showoffy megalomaniac who loved nothing more than creating a sensation.
 He avidly embraced money and fame.

 One of the best day trips from Barcelona is a visit to Dalì's museum, in his birthplace of Figueres.
 The flashy pink museum is billed as the world's largest Surrealist object.
 It's a work of art itself, and boasts Dalì's broadest range of work, from his earliest artistic experiences to his later works.

 Salvador Dalì's Life and Times: A Short Biography